 Handgun service life is something that’s often misunderstood.
 A handgun is, like any tool, just a man-made object that has moving parts.
 While not as simple as an inclined plane, handguns are relatively easy to grasp.
 In this article we will be looking at what service life is and what it means to the average shooter.

 Service life means different things to different people.
 The basic definition of service life is twofold.
 The first is the period of time that a product can be used in a given role.
 The other is the expected lifetime of a product in general.
 For handguns this means, again, different things to different people.
-The military has a different set of requirements than your local police department, and you have different requirements than your range buddies.
+The U.S. military has a different set of requirements than your local police department for their service pistols, and you have different requirements than your range buddies.

 For the purposes of this article we will be looking at a couple different ideas about service life.
 The first thing we’re going to look at is normal carry wear.
 The common carry gun is a friend that spends most of its life in a pocket or a holster and sleeps in the nightstand.
 It will typically be cared for years, but isn’t often pretty or nice to look at.
 Most carry guns that are well used have what we creatively call ‘carry wear’.

 Malfunctions in an otherwise reliable gun are an indicator that some parts are on their way out the door.
-Most problems with a gun can be solved by replacing parts.
-It is not common that the whole gun crap the bed at once unless you actually blow it up somehow.
-Accuracy and reliability are go first in an aging gun, but these issues can usually be solved by replacing a few springs or replacing the barrel.
+Most problems with a gun can be solved by replacing parts like a firing pin or recoil spring.
+It isn’t common that the whole gun crap the bed at once unless you actually blow it up somehow.
+Accuracy and reliability go first in an aging gun, but these issues can usually be solved by replacing a few springs or replacing the barrel.

 If you balk at a person firing 30,000 rounds, know that number can be reached in just a couple of seasons of shooting for dedicated competition pistol shooters.
 I asked a number of competition guys I know in my area about their round counts, and most fired about 25,000-50,000 in two seasons of matches and practice.
 Low end, that’s about 250 rounds a week over two seasons, which isn’t a crazy number.

 Even if a person fired 250 rounds a month, they would still be putting 3,000 rounds a year on their gun.
-Combined with the holster wear and general abuse, many people never end up putting 10,000 rounds through a gun before they decide it has reached the end of its service life, despite the fact that most guns will last far beyond that.
+Combined with the holster wear and general abuse through regular concealed carry, many people never end up putting 10,000 rounds through a gun before they decide it has reached the end of its service life, despite the fact that most guns will last far beyond that.